Are you asking yourself, "What do I do with all the old family pictures that have been passed down to me that no one wants?"

 Use the website's internal mail systems to send an email describing the collections you have and asking whether that person would be interested in having them shipped to them.
 Be willing to pay for or split the postage cost with those who agree to accept the collection.

 Additionally, search for Surname Reunions.
-If you can attend or send your collection to an organizer, there might be someone at the reunion who wants become a curator for your collection.
+If you can attend or send your collection to an organizer, there might be someone at the reunion who wants to become a curator for your collection.

 Reach Out to Historical and Genealogical Societies